 You can get more sensory information about the coffee by looking at the diagrams in the images above.
 If you need to know how these work, just click here.

 Do you need a recipe? - we're not sure you do! (see what we're on about here).
 We're always happy to help if we can - just drop us a line using the message icon in the bottom right corner of this screen!
 We also have sample grind size packs available to help you get your grinder dialled in for all our recommended brew methods.
 You can order yours here.

-The Red de Mujeres, or 'network of women', is a large group of female coffee producers covering five different areas of Huehuetenango.
-The group is made up of 830 women, but this particular lot comes from the San Antonio Huista area and is the product of 50 producers.
+The Red de Mujeres, or network of women, is a large group of female coffee producers covering five different areas of Huehuetenango.
+The group is made up of 830 women.
 Within the entire community of women there are 8 different Mayan languages spoken, highlighting the diversity of culture and language in this area of Guatemala.